Find A Dealer Near You!

 There are several different types of radon mitigation systems designed for the various different types of foundations (Basement, Slab-On-Grade, Crawl Space) and customized to your home.
 Many of these systems can further be subdivided into passive and active versions.
 In these cases, we would almost always recommend the active version.

-Most radon mitigation systems use fans and these fans will generally need to be repaired or replaced every five years or so.
+Most radon mitigation systems use fans and these fans will need to be repaired or replaced every five years or so.
 Remember, the system will not work properly without the fan.
 Sometimes weather can also cause problems like ice jams.

 Energy recovery ventilation systems (ERV) also require some maintenance and periodic cleaning.
 As a general rule: